 Deliver Full-Stack Solar Power to the World

 Off Grid Electric is a growth-stage startup that’s on track to light a million homes in Africa over the next couple years with clean, affordable solar energy (see the articles at the bottom of this post).
-With a distributed global team concentrated in San Francisco and East Africa, we’re now looking for whip smart software team members who bring lateral thinking, experience-based pragmatism, and fearlessness in the face of the unknown.
+We’re looking for software team members who bring lateral thinking, experience-based pragmatism, and fearlessness in the face of the unknown.

 You will fall in love with this role if you can get passionate about bringing solar energy-as-a-service to off-grid markets — over 1.3 billion people around the world — with the unique social, technical, and business challenges that come along with it.
 Naturally, you’ll be hungry for adventure, inspired by the opportunity to unleash whole continents of human potential, and motivated to help build a truly epic business.

-As a core member of the software and analytics team, you’ll help define and create new product features and experiences for our rapidly growing customer base and workforce.
+As a core member of the Digital Platforms department, you’ll help define and create new product features and experiences for our rapidly growing customer base and workforce.
 Our team is responsible for Off Grid’s core platform, Surge, the “operating system for the business.”
 Surge provides much of the magic behind the three key areas of our vertically integrated operation:

 - Managing our distributed workforce: automatically dispatching and coordinating the activities of thousands of field staff in multiple countries

 - Customer payments and service: enabling all mobile payment transactions and delightful customer interactions for our rapidly growing customer base

 - Distribution and delivery of solar systems: managing the movement of massive numbers of solar systems and appliances such as low energy TVs from factories through home installation.

 Off Grid is creating opportunities for thousands of local workers to participate in a high tech startup, and Surge enables us to do this with extreme efficiency, scale, and reliability.